marusak/cockpit-project.github.io/external/bots/README.md

 If you are certain about the changes to the images, it is probably a good idea to make a dedicated pull request just for the images.
-That pull request can then hopefully be merged to master faster.
+That pull request can then hopefully be merged faster.
 If instead the images are created on the main feature pull request and sit there for a long time, they might cause annoying merge conflicts.